CS 450 Homework 1

 Create a hw1 subdirectory of your cs450 directory.
 Do your work for this assignment there.

 Emacs knows about Scheme.
 It edits files with the .scm extension in Scheme mode.
 In that mode, the tab key will indent code correctly.
-You can run Scheme in a shell buffer in emacs, which is convenient for cutting and pasting code from a file you are editing.
 If you are not an emacs user you should definitely learn that editor now.
 It's much more powerful than vi; that power will save you lots of programming time.

 And by the way, I occasionally have students who try to do their work in Microsoft Word and then somehow turn it back into plain text.
 They end up wasting an incredible amount of time doing this, and their work looks like a mess.
 Don't fall into this trap.
 Use emacs, and if you need help, just ask me, or send me email.

 Rapidly read through the Scheme language report ("Revised5 Report on the Algorithmic Language Scheme"; this is usually referred to as "R5RS").
 Do not try to learn everything that's there.
+At this point you won't really understand very much of it.
 Skip all the hard parts.
 Use this reading to learn the kinds of things that can be found there, so you can look things up when you need to.
+And you will need to later.

 Put the answers to the exercises listed below in a file named ASanswers.txt in your hw1 directory.
 Your answers should be written out in complete paragraphs.
 Your work should be sufficiently self contained so that three months from now you will be able to look at them and understand them without having to go back to the book to see what the question was, or the point of the question.

 This file should be a plain ASCII text file.
 You will have to rely on white space for formatting.
-It's too much of a nuisance for me to try to deal with a file containing embedded formatting characters, whether it is Microsoft word or HTML.
+I am not going to deal with any files that contain extra or hidden formatting characters, whether it is Microsoft Word or HTML.
 And please make sure that all your lines in this file are 80 characters or less in length.
 If you put this line

 (setq-default fill-column 80)